bplein/ntpd/README.md

 Keeps the host datetime in sync

-Forked from tutumcloud/ntpd which is no longer supported
+Forked from tutumcloud/ntpd which is no longer supported.

 ## Usage

-	docker run -d --privileged bplein/ntpd
+	docker run -d --privileged --restart always --name ntpd bplein/ntpd